-Early Matters Greater Austin advocates for public policy and funding that increases access to high quality early learning programs as a wise investment of public dollars with a strong return on the investment.
+Early Matters Greater Austin (EMGA) advocates for public policy and funding that increases access to high quality early learning programs as a wise investment of public dollars with a strong return on the investment.
 At both a state and local level we support policies that promote both higher quality and efficiency for high quality full day early childhood education programs (including both PreK and child care).

 Family Friendly Workplaces

 We encourage Greater Austin Area businesses to adopt family friendly workplace practices as a baseline for improving conditions for young children and families in our community using our family-friendly workplace toolkit.

 EMGA researches, plans, drafts, and publishes Austin’s first Family Friendly Workplace Toolkit to encourage Greater Austin Area businesses to adopt family friendly workplace practices as a baseline for improving conditions for young children and families in our community while meeting business goals for recruitment and retention.

 o Outcomes: The planning process yielded new collaborations with organizations such as EPIC and HealthLinks in Colorado, identified additional local business advocates for early childhood, and ultimately secured the endorsement of the Austin Chamber of Commerce.

 Austin Statesman publishes investigative series “Unwatched”